trisacrypto/trisa/docs/content/ivms/_index.en.md

 ---
-title: IVMS101
+title: Working with IVMS101
 date: 2022-06-29T11:25:52-04:00
 lastmod: 2022-06-29T11:25:52-04:00
 description: "Working with IVMS101 JSON and Protocol Buffers"
 weight: 30
 ---

-# Working with IVMS101
+IVMS101 (the interVASP Messaging Standard) is an internationally recognized standard that helps with language encodings, numeric identification systems, phonetic name pronunciations, and standardized country codes (ISO 3166).
+This page describes how to convert between JSON and protocol buffer formatting for IVMS101 records.
+For general information about IVMS, please visit [intervasp.org](https://intervasp.org/).

+## Marshaling and Unmarshaling

 IVMS101 JSON data should be marshaled and unmarshaled using the `encoding/json` package to produce data mostly compatible with the [ivmsvalidator.com](https://ivmsvalidator.com/) tool produced by 21 Analytics.

-This page describes how to convert between JSON and protocol buffer formatting for IVMS101 records.
+{{% notice note %}}
+Fixtures that are unmarshaled using the `protojson` package are not compatible with the 21 Analytics validator tool.
+The only reason to use the `protojson` style is if you're specifically working with protocol buffers and need a human-readable/editable format.

 Unless you are specifically developing against a Go code base with marshaled protocol buffer TRISA structs, we strongly recommend that you use `encoding/json` for IVMS 101 serialization and JSON exchange.
-The only reason to use the protojson style is if you're specifically working with protocol buffers and need a human-readable/editable format.
+{{% /notice %}}

+The [`ivms101` package in `trisa`](https://github.com/trisacrypto/trisa/tree/main/pkg/ivms101) is designed to provide convenient tools for marshaling and unmarshaling IVMS101 identity payloads (which contain many nested fields) to and from a file, as illustrated below.

-- For examples of fixtures that represent the JSON style, see the files from [the `trisa` directory](https://github.com/trisacrypto/trisa/tree/main/pkg/ivms101/testdata) that end in the extension `.json`.
-- Fixtures that are unmarshaled using the `protojson` package are not compatible with the validator tool.
-For examples of these fixtures see the files from [the `trisa` directory](https://github.com/trisacrypto/trisa/tree/main/pkg/ivms101/testdata) that end in the extension `.pb.json`.
+For examples of fixtures that represent the JSON style, see the files from [the `trisa` directory](https://github.com/trisacrypto/trisa/tree/main/pkg/ivms101/testdata) that end in the extension `.json`.
+For examples `protojson` fixtures, see the files from [the `trisa` directory](https://github.com/trisacrypto/trisa/tree/main/pkg/ivms101/testdata) that end in the extension `.pb.json`.

-## Marshaling and Unmarshaling

-The following is a bit of code for marshaling and unmarshaling IVMS101 identity payloads to and from a file for simple reference.

 ### IVMS101 JSON